 The Board has in place corporate governance practices that it considers to be the most appropriate for the Company and its controlled entities (together referred to as the 'Group' in this statement).
-The Board continues to review its governance framework and practices to ensure they meet the interests of shareholders.
-This statement describes the main Corporate Governance practices in place during the financial year ended 30 June 2020.
+The Board continues to review its governance framework and practices to ensure they meet the interests of stakeholders.
+This statement describes the main Corporate Governance practices in place during the financial year ended 1 July 2022.